-were added on the previous iteration since their inclusion did not result in an improvement (e.g. we remove shift types in S{prev}^+).
-Note that there is no guarantee a shift type identified as promising actually improves the solution quality.
-The identification routine is based on limited information only, and at best is an estimate.
-For this reason, we do not consider removing shift types until the Benders decomposition step of the algorithm has been performed.
-In other words, we prefer to wait and see if the newly added shift types actually yield an improvement.
-As a consequence, the algorithm will never produce a worse objective on a subsequent iteration.
-Note that Algorithm 2 is only called anew when an improving solution is detected.
-If the objective value does not improve (i.e. the newly added shift types do not yield an improvement), the set of potential entering shift types previously computed remains valid.

-The set of shift types to then add to \hat{S} is simply the maxShifts (or $|S{pot}|$, whichever is the smaller) most promising potential shift types of S{pot} .
+It is important to note that there is no guarantee a shift type identified as promising actually improves the solution quality.
+Algorithm 2 is based on limited information only, and the shift types it identifies are, at best, only an estimate.
+For this reason, we do not consider removing shift types until the Benders decomposition step of Algorithm 1 has been performed; we prefer to wait and see if the newly added shift types actually yield an improvement.
+As a consequence, during its execution, Algorithm 1 will never produce a worse objective on a subsequent iteration.
+When updating \hat{S} with new shift types (lines 13-21, Algorithm 1), we simply choose the maxShifts (or $|S{pot}|$, whichever is the smaller) most promising potential shift types of S{pot} .
 Note the maxShifts is a parameter specified in advance.
 In practice, we set this to one; however, in general one should be able to consider any number of shift types to dynamically add.